Prepayment, Portability and Assumability

 Moving a mortgage to a new property avoids things like discharge fees, the legal cost of registering a new mortgage and the possibly of a higher interest rate.
 It’s great to be able to keep that rate for the full term rather than having to break and pay those penalties half way through.

 Assuming a mortgage comes into play more often where there are family ties.
 Say your parents have a mortgage and you move into that house.
 Rather than you going out and getting a new mortgage and your parents having to pay those discharge fees, you have the ability to assume their existing mortgage at that current rate.
 All you have to do is apply and make sure you can actually afford the mortgage at what they’re paying.
 You have to be able to be approved on the remaining balance on the mortgage just like you would on any other mortgage.
 Just because your parents have an eight hundred thousand dollar mortgage doesn’t mean you’ll be able to take that over.

-If you have any questions, contact a Dominion Lending Centres mortgage specialist for help.
+If you have any questions, contact a the Alberta Mortgage Professional team for help.